 College students: Except for DCE and exempt students, it is important that you attend and proactively participate during the labs and live class each week.
-We understand, however, that certain factors may occasionally interfere with your ability to attend these in-person sessions.
-You can miss class or labs up to four times during the semester without any negative consequences.
-After that, it will affect your participation grade.
 Please let us know as soon as possible if you have reoccurring extenuating circumstances that affect your ability to attend class or labs.
 We will ask you for an email confirmation from your resident dean and will try to work out an agreeable solution with you and your team.

 DCE students: Attendance for both the virtual class section and the virtual lab are strongly encouraged but not mandatory.
 You might be excused from the virtual class or lab on an individual basis.
 DCE students participate completely online, there is no in-person participation for DCE students.